The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Aptitude is a very different personality trait.

-Some people are naturally good thinkers and problem solvers (introverts!)
+For example, some people are naturally good thinkers and problem solvers (introverts!)

 Some people are better at the ‘front line’ of business, meeting and greeting people confidently (extroverts!)